Rupa830904/Project-Portfolio4-Studyalongcultureschool/README.md

 As a superuser I can search a booking with Full name so that I can see the bookings detail.

-As a superuser I can EDIT or DELETE the booking after I search and find the booking so that I can change the booking is necessary.
+As a superuser I can EDIT or DELETE the booking after I search and find the booking so that I can change the booking if necessary.

 **EPIC 5 - FAQ**

-As a userr I can ask question to culture school ** so that I get more details about the school.
+As a user I can ask question to culture school ** so that I get more details about the school.

 As a user I can read the FAQ with or without login so that I know about culture school.